meet our team

 Matt MehalikExecutive Director

-Matt is the first Executive Director of the Breathe Collaborative and its communication platform, the Breathe Project, beginning in September 2016.
+Matt is Executive Director of the Breathe Collaborative and its communication platform, the Breathe Project, beginning in September 2016.
 From 2007 – 2016, he served as Program Director of Sustainable Pittsburgh where he created Pittsburgh’s sustainable business network, Champions for Sustainability, and its performance programs and networks.
 Matt has been teaching sustainability and environmental policy at Heinz College, Carnegie Mellon University, since 2008.
 He has published multiple peer-reviewed articles in sustainability, design and education and has co-authored “Ethical and Environmental Challenges to Engineering” with Michael E. Gorman and Patricia Werhane.
 Matt’s Ph.D. is in Systems Engineering from the University of Virginia.
-He serves as board treasurer of CCI, a Pittsburgh nonprofit providing energy performance education, advocacy and expert technical assistance.
 For the past 20 years, Matt has dedicated himself to creating and managing networks that transform systems for a sustainable, just, fair and hopeful future.
-He is a native of Forest Hills in Southwestern Pennsylvania.
+He serves on the boards of Phipps Conservatory, and Pine Richland School District.

-Michele is the Program Manager at the Breathe Project where she supports strategic campaigns to improve air quality and protect communities from air pollution, gas drilling and petrochemical development.
-She has more than 20 years of experience in the nonprofit sector, including work on campaigns and policies to protect U.S. farmland, the Florida Everglades and Gulf Coast, air and water quality and endangered wildlife.
-She has a deep commitment to environmental justice and building a clean energy economy.
-Michele co-authored The Challenge of the Environmental City: A Pittsburgh Case Study, a chapter in the book Toward Sustainable Communities (MIT Press).
-Her work has been published in the Pittsburgh Post-Gazette, the Naples Daily News, the Philadelphia Inquirer, GoWorldTravel, American Birding and NEXTpittsburgh.
+Michele is the Program Director at the Breathe Project where she supports strategic campaigns to improve air and water quality and protect communities from gas and petrochemical development.
+She has more than 20 years of experience in the nonprofit sector, including work on campaigns and policies to protect U.S. farmland, the Florida Everglades, and the Appalachian region.
+Michele is committed to environmental justice issues and a rapid transition to a renewable energy economy.
 Michele has a degree in Journalism from Ohio State University and a Master’s in Public and International Affairs from the University of Pittsburgh.
-She serves on the Board of Directors of the Climate Institute, the Leukemia and Lymphoma Society, P3R/Pittsburgh Marathon, Friends of the Riverfront and FracTracker Alliance.
+She serves on the Board of Directors of the Climate Institute, the Leukemia and Lymphoma Society, the Pittsburgh Marathon, Friends of the Riverfront and Fractracker Alliance.
 She can often be found running the trails or paddling the rivers around Pittsburgh.